Email:project.dept@pipe-engineering.com

 The JNHPP environment presents the following characteristics:

-• High water pressure impact: Penstocks and turbine conduits in hydropower plants must withstand extremely high internal water pressure, requiring piping materials with high tensile strength and fatigue resistance.
+• High water pressure impact: Penstocks and turbine conduits in hydropower plants must withstand extremely high internal pressures, requiring piping materials with high tensile strength and fatigue resistance.

-• Complex geological conditions: The project site may experience foundation settlement or geological shifts, necessitating piping systems with certain flexibility and deformation resistance.
+• Complex geological conditions: The project site may experience foundation settlement or geological shifts, necessitating piping systems with sufficient flexibility and deformation resistance.

-• Corrosive environment: Water and soil may be corrosive, requiring materials with excellent corrosion resistance to ensure long-term reliability.
+• Corrosive environment: Water and soil may be corrosive, demanding materials with excellent corrosion resistance to ensure long-term reliability.

-• Installation efficiency requirements: The project’s large scale and tight schedule demand easy installation of piping systems that can adapt to modular construction and rapid assembly.
+• Installation efficiency: The project’s large scale and tight schedule require easily installed piping systems that support modular construction and rapid assembly.

 Table: Alignment Between JNHPP Core Requirements and Piping Materials/Fittings Performance